flokuep/immich-carddav-bridge/docs/README.md

     ```bash
     docker-compose up -d
     ```
     This will start the bridge in the background.
 Check the logs with `docker-compose logs -f immich-carddav-bridge` to monitor its activity.
+The synchronization will run on startup, if you don't want to have this initial run, set `SKIP_INITIAL_RUN=true` in your `.env` file.

 ## 🤝 Compatibility